-Property for Sale Estimated Value Property Sold Value of Sale Proceeds Notes Edinboro - Porreco Campus \$2 - \$3 million N N/A They are now preparing an Invitation for Bids to sell.
-Clarion - various properties (~10 parcels adjacent to campus - properties are mostly single-family homes in poor condition or vacant lots that once had a single-family home) \$680,000 N N/A Approved for disposal in 2018.
+Property for Sale Estimated Value Property Sold Value of Sale Proceeds Notes Edinboro - Porreco Campus \$2 - \$3 million Y N N/A\$3.2M They are now preparing an Invitation for Bids to sell.
+Bids were received and sale is in process with closing anticipated in September 2021 Clarion - various properties (~10 parcels adjacent to campus - properties are mostly single-family homes in poor condition or vacant lots that once had a single-family home) \$680,000 Ν N/A Approved for disposal in 2018.
 At the time they requested approval, the combined value of the properties was estimated at \$680,000.
 From a current search of Realtor.com, there appear to be about 30 similar properties already listed for sale in Clarion and many appear to have been on the market for 1-2 years.